-Any person may, for good reason and on good evidence, be refused enrolment at Ara generally or in a particular programme or course only by the Operations Lead or by his or her nominee under specific delegation.
+Any person may, for good reason and on good evidence, be refused enrolment at Ara generally or in a particular programme or course only by Ara's Executive Director or nominee under specific delegation.

 Enrolment may be refused on any of the Education Act (1989) grounds.